mrpejker/cardano-e2e-example/tutorial/server_side/on_chain.rst

 address for ensuring that the token is paid to the corresponding utxo.
 We solved this issue by including in the datum the control token asset class, as we showed before.

-The validator will run when the script uxto is spent, and it corresponds to `Cancel` and `Resolve` operations, which are the only two constructors of :code:`EscrowRedeemer` type.
+The validator will run when the script-uxto is spent, and it corresponds to `Cancel` and `Resolve` operations, which are the only two constructors of :code:`EscrowRedeemer` type.
 In both cases we have to check that the control token is burned.